hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/081_cosmology.md

 and so on; if they would go to the commentators, they would find they do not mean air or anything of the sort.

-The Akasha, acted upon by the repeated blows of Prana, produces Vâyu or vibrations.
+The Akasha, acted upon by the repeated blows of Prana, produces Vāyu or vibrations.
 This Vayu vibrates, and the vibrations growing more and more rapid result in friction giving rise to heat, Tejas.
 Then this heat ends in liquefaction, Âpah.
 Then that liquid becomes solid.
 We had ether, and